Pop kreatif: Popularity

 Jakarta during its era of rapid urbanization in the early 80-90s, contributed to the wide appeal of Pop kreatif.

 The emergence of pop kreatif in the late 20th century coincided with Indonesia's rapid urbanization and increased exposure to global culture under the cultural relaxation of the New Order government.
-International music trends like Western disco and funk influenced Indonesian airwaves, inspiring local artists to create music that reflected the lifestyles of an urbanizing Indonesia while maintaining local appeal.
+To the deduction of Alvin Yunata of Harper's Bazaar, International music trends like Western disco and funk influenced Indonesian airwaves, inspiring local artists to create music that reflected the lifestyles of an urbanizing Indonesia while maintaining local appeal.
 Pop kreatif artists adopted modern production techniques and global aesthetics, but they also retained distinct Indonesian elements, such as formatting and melodic structures.
-The genre resonated strongly with Indonesia's growing middle class, urbanites, and the leisure class who sought to embrace cultural affinity with foreign culture.

-Popular singers and/or composers in this subgenre include Chrisye, Fariz RM, KLa Project, Utha Likumahuwa, Vina Panduwinata, January Christy, Harvey Malaiholo, Christ Kayhatu, Lydia Kandou, and Dodo Zakaria.
-Just as Japanese City Pop often regards singer-songwriter Tatsuro Yamashita as the "King of City Pop," the pop kreatif genre in Indonesia sometimes considers Chrisye as its "Raja."
+The genre resonated strongly with Indonesia's growing middle class, urbanites, and the leisure class who sought to embrace cultural affinity with foreign culture.Popular singers and/or composers in this subgenre include Chrisye, Fariz RM, KLa Project, Utha Likumahuwa, Vina Panduwinata, January Christy, Harvey Malaiholo, Christ Kayhatu, Lydia Kandou, and Dodo Zakaria.
+The genre also gave recognition to songs popularised by such artists, whose music involved figures including Addie MS, Dodo Zakaria, Yockie Suryoprayogo, and Billy J. Budiarjo.
+The genre also gave rise to Indonesia's first boy band group, Trio Libels.
+Just as Japanese city Pop often regards singer-songwriter Tatsuro Yamashita as the "King of City Pop," the pop kreatif genre in Indonesia sometimes considers Chrisye as its "Raja."
 The success of Badai Pasti Berlalu soundtrack and Fariz RM's Sakura album became the momentum for the growth of pop kreatif.
 Fariz RM and Dian Pramana Poetra are examples of musicians who succeeded in this genre.
 The album "Sakura" (1980) by Fariz RM and "Indonesia Jazz Vocal" (1982) by Dian Pramana Poetra received positive responses and captivated much of the Indonesian new generation.
 After the success of the solo album "Sakura", artists such as bassist Erwin Gutawa, Uce Haryono on drums, and keyboardist Eddie Harris, held intent on the "renewal of Indonesian music in color, personality and style."
 Collaborating with Fariz RM, they formed Transs, a group dedicated to jazz fusion music focused on improvisation and infused with influences from genres such as bossa nova, samba, disco, and funk.
-The name Transs was derived from the shortened form of "Transition", as the band was driven by a personal agenda to challenge and innovate the existing musical scene, aiming to introduce new styles and influences.
-Their album "Hotel San Vicente" went on to become one of the most acclaimed Indonesian Jazz fusion music albums of all time, ranking 35th on the list of ‘The 150 Greatest Indonesian Albums of All Time’ by Rolling Stone Indonesia magazine published in issue #32 of December 2007.
+According to Fariz RM, the name Transs was derived from the shortened form of "Transition", as it "[...], more or less show 'renewal' within music and generation," believing that the band would bring a "transition" in the Indonesian music industry.
+Mukthi of historia.id deducted that the band was driven by a personal agenda to challenge and innovate the existing musical scene, aiming to introduce new styles and influences.
+Their album "Hotel San Vicente" went on to become one of the most acclaimed Indonesian Jazz fusion music albums, Rolling Stone Indonesia later placed it at number 35 on its list of "The 150 Greatest Indonesian Albums of All Time" in issue no. 32, published in December 2007.